liuzihe02/Meta-Portfolio-Method/README.md

 code blocks for commands
 ```

+## Roadmap
+* Optimize Code
+* Testing for overfitting, on each monthly model
+* Trying different portfolio optimization strategies

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Any contributions are greatly appreciated!
 Don't forget to give the project a star, thanks!